Zipheir/Zipheir.github.io/games/fall-of-plaguestone.md

 lesser stone body mutagen (drink to gain resistance 5 to physical damage (except bludgeoning) for 1 hour.
 Your speed is reduced by 10 feet and you take a -2 penalty to Ref saves during this time.).

+## Session 16 (2020-09-02) <a name="session16"></a>

+The party rested in Vilree's lounge, then returned to the laboratory.
+They sent Asa down a spiral staircase to a lower level of the building.
+He scouted the area and returned to the party.
+They descended to a short hallway.
+Opening a wooden door at the end, they found another larger, laboratory.
+They defeated attacked two more of Vilree's homunculus-like servants who were cleaning the laboratory; in the midst of the fight, a large multi-limbed creature shambled into the room from a northern chamber.
+The PCs defeated the monsters and a small fire elemental which attacked when they disturbed the lab's alchemical preparations.
+Exploring the laboratory, they found extensive notes indicating that Vilree and her servants were preparing large amounts of a poison called "viridian vapor".
+Though they found a dwarven body in a glass tube full of the poison, they could not find any other doses.
+They also found a sketch of a flat-topped rock with a depression in the top, along with designs for creating a reservoir in such a stone.
+Ezren recognized the stone as the Plaguestone in the center of Etran's Folly.

+XP: 160 per character

+### Items

+* Lesser healing potion
+* Lesser elixir of life (2)
+* Lesser acid flask (4)
+* Lesser alchemist's fire (2)
+* Lesser tanglefoot bag (2)
+* Lesser frost vial (2)
+* Lesser cognitive mutagen
+* Lesser stone body mutagen
+* Moderate electricity energy mutagen (drink for electricity resist 10 and 1d4 electricity damage on a melee hit for 10 minutes.
+You also gain weakness 5 to acid, cold, and fire for the same duration.)
+* Massive formula book